Azure/azure-cli/doc/parampersist_localcontext_guidelines.md

 The document provides instructions and guidelines on how to board param persist feature, prevoius name local context.
-The public feature name to end user is param persist, usage is at [here](https://docs.microsoft.com/en-us/cli/azure/param-persist-howto).
-In implementation, it's referened as local context.
+The public feature name to end user is param persist, usage is at [here](https://docs.microsoft.com/cli/azure/param-persist-howto).
+In implementation, it's referenced as local context.
 The 2 terms are equivalent in this doc.

 ## Local context attribute